-Minimum number of lane changes the must be made by one ramp-to-ramp vehicle to execute the desired maneuver successfully.
+Minimum number of lane changes that must be made by one ramp-to-ramp vehicle to execute the desired maneuver successfully.
 This is only applicable for two-sided weaving segments.
-This is denoted as LC{RR} .
+This is denoted as LCRR.

 Misery Index

 A measure comparing the average of the worst 5% of travel times to the free-flow travel time.